-- Check your work for possible dry joints, bridges across adjacent tracks or soldering flux residues that usually cause problems. - Check again all the external connections to and from the circuit to see if there is a mistake there. - See that there are no components missing or inserted in the wrong places. - Make sure that all the polarised components have been soldered the right way round. - Make sure that the supply has the correct voltage and is connected the right way round to your circuit. - Check your project for faulty or damaged components.

-If your project still fails to work, please contact us for information about our Get-You-Going service.
+Check your work for possible dry joints, bridges across adjacent tracks or soldering flux residues that usually cause problems.

+Check again all the external connections to and from the circuit to see if there is a mistake there.

+- See that there are no components missing or inserted in the wrong places. - Make sure that all the polarised components have been soldered the right way round.
+Make sure the supply has the correct voltage and is connected the right way round to your circuit. - Check your project for faulty or damaged components.
+If everything checks out and your project still fails to work, please contact us for information on our Get-You-Going service.